pantrypoints/sp/content/en/superphysics/fallacies/is-ought-problem.md

 ---
 title: "David Hume Did Not Create the Is-Ought Problem"
 linkTitle: Is-Ought
-# heading: "Hume Never Saw It as Such"
+image: /photos/medieval/hume.jpg
 date: 2016-02-03
-a: "David Hume"
+# a: "David Hume"
-c: "steelblue"
+# c: "steelblue"
 description: "David Hume did not create the Is-Ought Problem.
 It was created by later academics for whatever reason"
 writer:
   name: Juan